 Anyone can become a victim of identity theft.
 The effects of identity theft can be devastating and take years to unravel.
 It is important for you to know how to detect identity theft and what to do if your identity has been stolen.
-The Nebraska Attorney General’s Office has an Identity Theft Kit that will help you through the process of protecting yourself should your identity be stolen.
+The Nebraska Attorney General’s Office has an Identity Theft A Consumer Guide that will help you through the process of protecting yourself should your identity be stolen.
 In addition, please find information about identity theft below.

 What is Identity Theft?